zhiyingfang2022/llm-d/README.md

 ```

 > [!TIP]
-> As a customizatoin example, see [here]() a template for adding a scheduler scorer.
+> As a customization example, see [here]() a template for adding a scheduler scorer.

 ## 📦 Releases